-Experiment.
-We performed the CFGAnalyzer experiments with the grammar-intersection problem.
-Five of six problems handled by CFGAnalyzer (universality, inclusion, intersection, equivalence, and emptiness) can be easily encoded as Hampi inputs - the intersection problem is representative of the rest.

-In the experiments, both Hampi and CFGAnalyzer searched for strings (of fixed length) from the intersection of 2 grammars.
-To avoid bias, we used CFGAnalyzer's own experimental data sets (obtained from the authors).
+We performed experiments with the grammar intersection problem.
+Five of six problems handled by CFGAnalyzer (universality, inclusion, intersection, equivalence, and emptiness) can be easily encoded as HAMPI inputs - the intersection problem is representative of the rest.
+In these experiments, both HAMPI and CFGAnalyzer searched for strings (of fixed length) from the intersection of 2 grammars.
+We used CFGAnalyzer's experimental data sets (obtained from the authors).
 From the set of 2088 grammars in the data set, we selected a random sample of 100 grammar pairs.
-We used both Hampi and CFGAnalyzer to search for strings of lengths $1 \le N \le 50$ .
-We ran CFGAnalyzer in a non-incremental mode (in the incremental mode, CFGAnalyzer reuses previously computed sub-solutions), to create a fair comparison with Hampi, which ran as usual in server mode while flushing its entire internal state after solving each input.
+We used both HAMPI and CFGAnalyzer to search for strings of lengths $1 \le N \le 50$.
+We ran CFGAnalyzer reuses previously computed sub-solutions), to create a fair comparison with HAMPI, which ran as usual in server mode while flushing its entire internal state after solving each input.
 We ran both programs without a timeout.

 Figure 9 shows the results averaged over all pairs of grammars.
-Hampi is faster than CFGAnalyzer for all sizes larger than 4 characters.
-Importantly, Hampi's win over CFGAnalyzer grows as the size of the problem increases (up to $6.8 \times$ at size 50).
-For the largest problems (N = 50), Hampi was faster (by up to $3000 \times$ ) on 99 of the 100 grammar pairs, and $1.3 \times$ slower on the remaining 1 pair of grammars (data available on Hampi website).
+HAMPI is faster than CFGAnalyzer for all sizes larger than 4 characters.
+More importantly, HAMPI's win over CFGAnalyzer grows as the size of the problem increases (up to $6.8 \times$ at size 50).
+For the largest problems (N = 50), HAMPI was faster (by up to $3000 \times$) on 99 of the 100 grammar pairs, and $1.3 \times$ slower on the remaining 1 pair of grammars.